fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  This example has a problem which I thought was due to interaction between TaskmanagerIO and PJON.

- I now know that this is not the problem, which is therefore not diagnosed.
+ I now know that this is not the problem as I have other examples which work.

+ The problem here is therefore not yet diagnosed.

  ## MEGATaskIntegration CBUS